 A previous place was seen, a new site was explored.

 As much as I enjoyed those two places, I was craving a backcountry experience, however.

 I wanted to travel through a place on foot and sleep under the stars.
 Explore a remote canyon one step at a time.
-And see the Ancient Puebloan dwellings, rock art, and artifacts as a person would eight-hundred or more years ago.
+And see the Ancestral Pueblo dwellings, Rock Images, and artifacts as a person would eight-hundred or more years ago.